open-pioneer/trails-openlayers-base-packages/src/packages/spatial-bookmark/README.md

 ## Usage

-To integrate the spatial bookmark in your app, insert the following snippet and reference a map ID:
+To integrate the spatial bookmark component in your app, insert the following snippet and reference a map ID:

 ```tsx
 <SpatialBookmark mapId={MAP_ID} />